MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-microservices/aks-microservices-ri-content.md

 ## Reference deployment

 This deployment creates an Azure Kubernetes Service (AKS) cluster, an Azure Container Registry instance, and the supporting infrastructure for the drone delivery application.

+#### [Azure portal](#tab/portal)

 This deployment takes up to 25 minutes.
 It is recommended that the deployment button is used to initiate the deployment from the Azure portal.
 Once the deployment has  completed, return back to this guide to deploy the drone application.

-We have also include Azure CLI and PowerShell commands that can be used to deploy the infrastructure.
-If using cloud shell, be aware that the session may time out before the deployment has completed.
-If using these commands, we recommend doing so on your own development system to avoid an unexpected shell time out.

-#### [Azure portal](#tab/portal)

 Use the following button to deploy the reference using the Azure portal.